freenas/freenas-docs/userguide/system.rst

 iXsystems.
 This process can take several minutes while information is collected and sent.

-After the new ticket is created, the URL is shown for updating with more information.
+After the new ticket is created, the URL is shown for viewing or updating with more information.
 An
 `iXsystems Support <https://support.ixsystems.com/>`__
 account is required to view the ticket.
 Click the URL to log in or register with the support portal.
 Use the same e-mail address submitted